MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 ### Dataflow

-As show in the architecture diagram above, the data flow goes through the following steps:
+As show in the architecture diagram, the data flow goes through the following steps:
 1. The incoming to-be-contextulaized data is appended in the delta table in the 'Silver Layer'
 2. The incoming data is incrementally loaded to Azure Databricks
 3. Look up the graph database to get the context information